vercel/release/README.md

 cd <your-projects-path>
 ```

-Inside the directory, make sure you've committed and pushed everything.
-If it says "your branch is up-to-date", you're fine.
-Otherwise, please commit things that haven't already been committed and push the remaining commits to the origin.
+Inside the directory, make sure you've committed and pushed everything:

 ```bash
 git status
 ```

+If it says "your branch is up-to-date", you're fine.
+Otherwise, please commit things that haven't already been committed and push the remaining commits to the origin.

 Once you're sure that the branch is up-to-date, create a new [Git Tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) and push it: